DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-traffic-encryption-options.markdown

 * Redundancy; A targeted attack on physical infrastructure could place your business operations at risk

-Thankfully, most providers and many ISO standards have well defined physical access controls, which limit the possibilities of the above; however that isn't very effective against a nation-state, or a cyber-based attack on a provider.
+Thankfully, most providers and many ISO standards have well defined physical access controls, which limit the possibilities of the above however that isn't very effective against a nation-state, or a cyber-based attack on a provider.

 Many businesses have a wealth of information useful to a nation-state, from habits and preferences